|December 29, 2009

 February 16, 2009

-years, exacerbating the drought and the likelihood of bushfires, a senior Bureau of Meteorology climate
+drought and the likelihood of bushfires, a senior Bureau of Meteorology climate scientist says.

-the drought, this may be as good as things get," Dr Jones said.
-"And the repeated, severe bushfire seasons we
+drought, this may be as good as things get," Dr Jones said.
+"And the repeated, severe bushfire seasons we have been

-continent each year.
-But scientists warn that the "Black Saturday" disaster is a sign of things to come as climate
+each year.
+But scientists warn that the "Black Saturday" disaster is a sign of things to come as climate change brings

 Ethiopia: Climate Change Taking Toll On Livestock in Southern Lowlands – Study.

-livestock in southern lowlands of the country, a study conducted to assess the local level of impacts of climate
+southern lowlands of the country, a study conducted to assess the local level of impacts of climate change said.

-in the southern lowlands of Ethiopia's three selected zones- Borena, Guji and Omo Zones- in the Oromia
+southern lowlands of Ethiopia's three selected zones- Borena, Guji and Omo Zones- in the Oromia SNNP regions said

-camels, cattle, goats and sheep as increasingly becoming common problems during severe droughts, the study found out,
+cattle, goats and sheep as increasingly becoming common problems during severe droughts, the study found out,

-adding even camels and goats, considered more resistant to drought, are affected by the newly
+adding even camels and goats, considered more resistant to drought, are affected by the newly prevailing diseases,"

 Study: Birds wintering farther north could signal climate change